google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 Although `glsl-generate` supports
+GLSL fragment, vertex, and compute shaders, our well-tested use-cases are:

+* fragment shaders that only use uniforms as inputs
-GLSL fragment, vertex, and compute shaders, our well-tested use-case is fragment shaders that only use uniforms as inputs, and our worker applications can only set uniforms (they cannot set textures, etc.).
+* compute shaders that only use a single SSBO plus uniforms as inputs

+Our worker applications can only set uniforms and SSBOs (they cannot set textures, etc.).
 Thus,
-we will focus on this use-case for the walkthrough.
+we will focus on these use-cases for the walkthrough.

-Each fragment shader input is, in fact, a JSON file that we refer to as a
+Each shader input is, in fact, a JSON file that we refer to as a
 **shader job**.
-This file contains the set of uniforms (and their values) that will be set;
+This file contains the set of uniforms (and their values) that will be set, as well as details about the SSBO and and number of work groups for a compute shader;
 [we discuss the format of the JSON file in more detail below](#format-of-json-files).
 For example, from our release zip: